madmaze/pytesseract/README.rst

 * **run_and_get_output** Returns the raw output from Tesseract OCR.
 Gives a bit more control over the parameters that are sent to tesseract.

+* **run_and_get_multiple_output** Returns like `run_and_get_output` but can handle multiple extensions.
+This function replaces the `extension: str` kwarg with `extension: List[str]` kwarg where a list of extensions can be specified and the corresponding data is returned after only one `tesseract` call.
+This function reduces the number of calls to `tesseract` when multiple output formats, like both text and bounding boxes,  are needed.

 **Parameters**

 ``image_to_data(image, lang=None, config='', nice=0, output_type=Output.STRING, timeout=0, pandas_config=None)``